one-bash/one.bash/README.zh.md

     one repo                    Manage one.bash repos
     one a
     one alias                   Manage aliases in ONE_REPO/aliases/
+    one b
-    one c
+    one bin                     Manage executable files in ONE_REPO/bins/ one c
     one completion              Manage completions in ONE_REPO/completions/
     one p